rufig/spf/docs/intro.en.md

 	REQUIRE SEE lib/ext/disasm.f
 	SEE word-in-interest

-or get the line-by-line listing
+or get the line-by-line listing (forth code with the corresponding asm code)

 	REQUIRE INCLUDED_L ~mak/listing2.f
 	S" file, with the code in interest"  INCLUDED_L